Published Feb 17, 2026 4 Min Read

 How businesses use the fiscal year: strategy and reporting

-Check your business loan eligibility to plan financing in sync with your fiscal year strategy and business expansion goals.
+Check your business loan eligibility to plan funding in line with your financial year strategy.

 Fiscal year for tax planning: deadlines and considerations